220328-uta-sh-net-ext/Daniel-Oszczapinski/Training practise/Week-6/QcQuestions.md

 - Asynchronous JS and XML
   - Used to grab information only with XML type backend server hence the name, it is now updated that JSON is now used.
   AJAX's most appealing characteristic is its "asynchronous" nature, which means it can communicate with the server, exchange data, and update the page without having to refresh the page.
-- [Fetch] - Similar to AJAX except less syntaxes or prepping needed to call on backend and the main difference from AJAX is it uses promises to achieve asynchrnous operations
+- [Fetch] - Similar to AJAX except less syntaxes or prepping needed to call on backend and the main difference from AJAX is it uses promises to achieve asynchronous operations

 ### what is JS ES6?

-- known as ECMAScript 2015 or ECMAScript 6 and is the newer version of JavaScript that was introduced.ECMAScript is the standard that JavaScript programming language uses.
+- known as ECMAScript 2015 or ECMAScript 6 and is the newer version of JavaScript that was introduced.
+ECMAScript is the standard that JavaScript programming language uses.
 ECMAScript provides the specification on how JavaScript programming language should work.